 Here are some bad or irrelevant comments lenders sometimes make when rejecting a complaint:

-- you had made all the payments to them on time – that doesn’t mean you could manage a higher limit;
+- you made the payments to them on time – that doesn’t mean you could manage a higher limit;

-- you could have rejected the limit increase – they still shouldn’t have offered it if it was unaffordable.
+- you accepted the limit increase – that doesn’t make a difference, it increase should not have been offered it if it was unaffordable.

-You know if this car or catalogue has caused you difficulty – it’s easy to send a case to the ombudsman.
+You know if this card or catalogue has caused you difficulty – it’s easy to send a case to the independent ombudsman.
 Don’t delay doing this!

 How to send a case to FOS